Optimal design for linear models via gradient flow: Preliminaries and toolkits

 We describe here the basics of gradient flow \cite{AGS05} and related methods.
 Analogous to gradient descent in Euclidean space, gradient flow optimizes a probability measure objective by defining a flow in the variable space based on a gradient of the objective function.
 Proper metricization of the space is a critical issue.
 In this regard, we leverage significant advances in optimal transport \cite{S15,FG21} and Wasserstein gradient flow \cite{JKO98,AGS05}, reviewed below.

 We require the class of probability measures $\rho$ to have bounded second moments, that is,

-Note that the probability distribution $\rho$ is not necessarily absolute continuous.
+Note that the probability distribution $\rho$ is not necessarily absolute continuous with respect to the Borel measure assigned to $\Omega$.
 Dirac delta functions can be used, enabling practical computations.
 It is natural to equip the $\pr_2$ space \eqref{eqn: Pr2} with the Wasserstein-2 metric to measure the distances between probability distributions.
-For this purpose, we define the joint probability measure $\gamma: \Omega \times \Omega \to \Real$ and the set $\Gamma(\mu, \nu)$ to be the space of joint probability measures whose first and second marginals are $\mu \in \pr_2(\Omega)$ and $\nu \in \pr_2(\Omega)$, respectively. \begin{definition} Given the domain $\Omega,$ the Wasserstein-$2$ distance between two probability measures $\mu, \nu \in \pr_2(\Omega)$ is defined as
+For this purpose, we define the joint probability measure $\gamma: \Omega \times \Omega \to \Real$ and the set $\Gamma(\mu, \nu)$ to be the space of joint probability measures whose first and second marginals are $\mu \in \pr_2(\Omega)$ and $\nu \in \pr_2(\Omega)$, respectively.